anthonycor/gradlePlugin/README.md

 Server application and its modules.

 If building your own LabKey module, you may choose to use these plugins or not.
-They bring in a lot of functionality but also make certain assumptions that you may not want to impose on yoru module.
+They bring in a lot of functionality but also make certain assumptions that you may not want to impose on your module.
 See the [LabKey documentation](https://www.labkey.org/Documentation/wiki-page.view?name=gradleModules) for more information.

 ## Release Notes

 ### version 1.0.1

-Released: July 2, 2017
+*Released*: July 2, 2017
 (Earliest compatible LabKey version: 17.2)

 The first official release of the plugin to support Labkey 17.2 release.